jdannan/COVID-19-operational-forecast/README.md

 # COVID-19-operational-forecast

+27/5/2020

+operational.tar is a bundle with two Rmd files (Rmarkdown) that generate analyses and figures for the revised version of manuscript.
+Will add URL when manuscript available.

 15/4/2020
 Manuscript as submitted to medrxiv with turnkey code for all analyses and figures is in paper_github.zip (actually it has v minor edits in text compared to the medrxiv version, code is unchanged).